jklepatch/eattheblocks/etb-projects/project2-staking/README.md

 ## Description

-We will build a staking Dapp for the ETB [ETB token](https://bscscan.com/token/0x7ac64008fa000bfdc4494e0bfcc9f4eff3d51d2a):
+We will build a staking Dapp for the [ETB token](https://bscscan.com/token/0x7ac64008fa000bfdc4494e0bfcc9f4eff3d51d2a):

 * By locking ETB in a smart contract, you get a reward in ETB
 * Parameters of the reward mechanism are up to suggestion
 * What to stake:
   * if ETB tokens itself, it's in competition with liquidity of the Pancakeswap pool
   * LP token of the Pancakeswap pool
 * What is the reward:
   * ETB token
   * calculated proportionally to the time you spent in the pool, and your weight in the pool
   * rewards work in phases.
 We will vote periodically for a new phase of the staking reward.
 For each phase we will decide the amount of token distributed per day, and the duration
   * These parameters will be controlled by an admin address, controlled by Julien
 * Distribution mechanism:
   * Since ETB has a fixed supply, the staking smart contract will have to be pre-funded with ETB tokens by the admin (Julien)
   * Ideally we don't won't to have to triger distributions periodically with a bot
- * It's better if profits are distributed automatically when someone exist the staking contract
+  * It's better if profits are distributed automatically when someone exits the staking contract

 Deliverables:
 * Smart contract